itdev160-sp2020/tim-marchant-p1/README.md

 # Project 1
-- Create a website that utilizes the elements specified in Requirement 1.
+Create a website that utilizes the elements specified in Requirement 1.
 You may use any additional elements and techniques that you wish.

+Requirements:
 - [Requirement 1](#Requirement1)
 - [Requirement 2](#Requirement2)
 - [Requirement 3](#Requirement3)